Heller College of Business

 Career Services

-The Heller College of Business offers a variety of career services to help students land great jobs during or after completing their academic programs.
-We host a business career fair each fall to match the standard business recruiting cycle.
-At the career fair we host numerous employers from various industries recruiting for full-time, part-time, and internship job opportunities.
-Additionally, we also host on-campus and virtual corporate presentations from firms who are actively recruiting HCB students.
-Finally, our Office of Career Development hosts a general career fair each Spring, as well as manages a jobs board where firms can post job openings year-round.
+r College of Business offers various career services to help students land great jobs during or after completing their academic programs.
+We partner with our Office of Career Services to organize and host two business-focused career fairs each year: one in Fall to match the standard business recruiting cycle for large firms, and one in Spring for firms with a later recruiting cycle.
+At our career fairs, we host numerous employers from various industries recruiting for full-time, part-time, and internship job opportunities.
+Additionally, we also host on-campus and virtual corporate presentations from firms that are actively recruiting HCB students.
+Finally, our Office of Career Services hosts a general career fair each Spring and manages a virtual jobs board (via Handshake) where firms post job openings year-round.

 Professional development workshops